twilio-se-anz/demo-crelay-snow/README.md

    ```

 3. **WebSocket Session**: When the Conversation Relay establishes the WebSocket connection:
-   - The initial setup message contains the customerReference in customParameters
+   - The initial setup message contains the reference in customParameters
-   - The server retrieves the stored data using this reference
+   - The server retrieves the stored parameter data using this reference
-   - The data is attached to the session for use throughout the call
+   - The parameter data is attached to the session for use throughout the call

 This mechanism allows you to:
-- Pass arbitrary data to the call session without size limitations in the Conversation Relay parameters
+- Pass arbitrary parameters to the call session without size limitations
-- Access the full customer context throughout the call lifecycle
+- Access all parameter data throughout the call lifecycle
-- Maintain session-specific data storage
+- Maintain session-specific parameter storage

 ### Implementation Details

-1. The endpoint stores the provided customer data in a session map using the customerReference as the key
+1. The endpoint stores the provided parameter data in a session map using the reference as the key
 2. Initiates an outbound call via Twilio using the provided phone number
 3. Connects the call to the Conversation Relay service once established
-4. The customerReference is passed as a parameter to the Conversation Relay, allowing access to the stored customer data during the call
+4. The customerReference is passed as a parameter to the Conversation Relay, allowing access to the stored parameter data during the call

 ### Response